zac-heisey/team-business/_pages/landing-page-template.md

 ---
-layout: page
+layout: landing-page
-title: Landing Page Template - Hospitals
+title: Landing Page Template - Demo
 permalink: /landing-page-template/
-description: ''
+description: This is a demo landing page to show how the landing page template can be used.
 section-title: ''
 header-image: ''
-intro-1: Our Business is Seeing Your Hospital Excel
-intro-2: Accelerate the Business Acumen of Medical Professionals
+intro-1: ''
+intro-2: ''
 ---

+# Super Duper Awesome Landing Page Headline Right Here!

 Team Business offers business education programs in the form of hands-on simulations that are designed to teach through experience in order to accelerate business learning.